 \subsection{No Universal Best: Objective-Dependent Optimization}

-The previous section established $x{=}1$'s clear advantage for Turn-2 TTFT.
+The previous section established $x{=}1$'s clear advantage for Turn 2 TTFT.
 However, production LLM serving must balance multiple objectives: latency (TTFT), generation smoothness (TPOT), and system efficiency (throughput).
 When we expand our analysis to these dimensions, a more nuanced picture emerges.

-\paragraph{Core Finding.} \textit{92.2\% of workload-QPS combinations have different optimal configurations for T2 TTFT versus Avg TPOT.} This fundamental tension means no single configuration dominates across all objectives---the optimal choice depends on what you are optimizing for.
+\paragraph{Core Finding.} \textit{92.2\% of workload-QPS combinations have different optimal configurations for Turn 2 TTFT versus Avg TPOT.} This fundamental tension means no single configuration dominates across all objectives.
+The optimal choice depends on the metric being optimized.

 \Cref{tab:winner-distribution} quantifies this trade-off by showing the winner percentage for each configuration category across three objectives.
 Three patterns stand out: